 Want to see how Lafayette compares to other top cities in Louisiana?
 Explore all city regulations in Louisiana. →

-Short-term rentals are partially banned in Lafayette, Louisiana.
-As of October 6, 2024, STRs are prohibited in Residential Single-Family (RS) zoning districts, which account for approximately 75% of the city's residential area.
-However, STRs are still permitted in other zoning districts with proper licensing and compliance with city regulations.
+Short-term rentals are partially restricted in Lafayette, Louisiana.
+As of October 2024, short-term rentals are prohibited in Residential Single-Family (RS) zoning districts, which comprise roughly 75% of the city’s residential area.
+They remain allowed in mixed-use and commercial zoning districts with a valid City of Lafayette STR license and compliance with all operational requirements.
+Multiple sources confirm the ban in RS zones and the permitting pathway in other districts.

 Community Development & Planning Department (CD&P)